Dispatch from CES: Giant TVs, Obsequious Gadgets, and Artificial People

 Assistants in Everything

-Judging from the evidence at CES, both Google and Amazon seem intent on integrating their voice assistants with just about every consumer device on earth, from stoves, refrigerators, and dishwashers to light bulbs, robot vacuums, smart locks, Bluetooth headphones, electrical sockets, car chargers, and much more.
+Judging from the evidence at CES, both Google and Amazon seem intent on integrating their voice assistants with just about every consumer device on earth, from stoves, refrigerators, and dishwashers to light bulbs, robot vacuums, smart locks, Bluetooth headphones as the best best airpod alternatives, electrical sockets, car chargers, and much more.
 In fact, Google and Amazon both showcased smart faucets that let you create presets to fill different pots with precise volumes of water.

 And, of course, there are the automobiles.
 Amazon boasted a shiny red Lamborghini in its space at the Venetian, reportedly the first automaker to feature built-in Alexa controls.
 Amazon also had a Cadillac Escalade on display, part of its promotion of a new partnership with GM whereby Alexa will be built into vehicles from 2020 onward, with 2018-2019 cars also able to add Alexa functionality via an over-the-air upgrade.